rwoortmann/ATCS/README.md

   When using BiLSTM type can be: *max* or *simple*

-  SNLI and GloVe data should be automatically downloaded and .data and .vector_cache respectively
+  In the first initialization of train.py SNLI and GloVe data should be automatically downloaded to .data and .vector_cache respectively

 * **eval.py**